 Our Glendale Injury Law Firm DOESN’T JUST WIN, WE WIN BIG!

-We’ll tell you if you have a case or not within five minutes, call (888) 488-1391
+We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Glendale is a city in the San Fernando Valley and Verdugo Mountains regions of Los Angeles County, California.
-As of the 2020 U.S. Census the population was 196,543, up from 191,719 as of the 2010 census, making it the fourth-largest city in Los Angeles County and the 24th-largest city in California.
+As of the 2020 U.S. Census, the population was 196,543, up from 191,719 as of the 2010 Census, making it the fourth-largest city in Los Angeles County and the 24th-largest city in California.
 It is located about 10 miles (16 km) north of downtown Los Angeles.

 Glendale lies in the Verdugo Mountains and is a suburb in the Los Angeles metropolitan area.
 The city is bordered to the northwest by the Sun Valley and Tujunga neighborhoods of Los Angeles; to the northeast by La Cañada Flintridge and the unincorporated area of La Crescenta; to the west by Burbank and Griffith Park; to the east by Eagle Rock and Pasadena; to the south by the Atwater Village neighborhood of Los Angeles; and to the southeast by the Glassell Park neighborhood of Los Angeles.
 The Golden State, Ventura, Glendale, and Foothill freeways run through the city.

 As a suburb situated on the eastern edge of the San Fernando Valley and Griffith Park, Glendale may not have the same exciting nightlife as trendy L.A.
-But because of its growing business district and eye-popping mountain views, the area has become an attraction.
+However, because of its growing business district and eye-popping mountain views, the area has become an attraction.

 Paz v.
-Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.
+Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– Tina Eshghieh

 IF YES, You may be able to recover financial compensation.
 TELL US MORE: